brave/qa-resources/wikitemplate-android.md

 - [ ] Check that HTTPS Everywhere works by loading https://https-everywhere.badssl.com/
 - [ ] Turning HTTPS Everywhere off and shields off both disable the redirect to https://https-everywhere.badssl.com/
-- [ ] Not Yet Implemented - Check that ad replacement works on http://slashdot.org
 - [ ] Check that toggling to blocking and allow ads works as expected.
 - [ ] Test that clicking through a cert error in https://badssl.com/ works.
-- [ ] Test that Safe Browsing works (http://downloadme.org)
-- [ ] Turning Safe Browsing off and shields off both disable safe browsing for http://downloadme.org/.
 - [ ] Visit https://brianbondy.com/ and then turn on script blocking, nothing should load.
 Allow it from the script blocking UI in the URL bar and it should work.
 - [ ] Test that about:preferences default Bravery settings take effect on pages with no site settings.
-- [ ] Not Yet Implemented - Test that turning on fingerprinting protection in about:preferences shows 3 fingerprints blocked at https://jsfiddle.net/bkf50r8v/13/.
-Test that turning it off in the Bravery menu shows 0 fingerprints blocked.
+- [ ] Visit https://browserleaks.com/webrtc, ensure 2 blocked items are listed in shields
 - [ ] Test that 3rd party storage results are blank at https://jsfiddle.net/7ke9r14a/7/ when 3rd party cookies are blocked.
-- [ ] Not Yet Implemented - Test that audio fingerprint is blocked at https://audiofingerprint.openwpm.com/ when fingerprinting protection is on.

 ## Content tests

 - [ ] Go to https://brianbondy.com/ and click on the twitter icon on the top right.
 Test that context menus work in the new twitter tab.
 - [ ] Go to https://trac.torproject.org/projects/tor/login and make sure that the password can be saved.
 Make sure the saved password is auto-populated when you visit the site again.
-- [ ] Open a github issue and type some misspellings, make sure they are underlined.
+- [ ] Open a github issue and type some misspellings, make sure they aren't autocorrected.
-- [ ] Make sure that right clicking on a word with suggestions gives a suggestion and that clicking on the suggestion replaces the text.
 - [ ] Open an email on http://mail.google.com/ or inbox.google.com and click on a link.
 Make sure it works.
-- [ ] Test that PDF is loaded over https at https://basicattentiontoken.org/BasicAttentionTokenWhitePaper-4.pdf
-- [ ] Test that PDF is loaded over http at http://www.pdf995.com/samples/pdf.pdf
 - [ ] Test that https://mixed-script.badssl.com/ shows up as grey not red (no mixed content scripts are run).

 ## Top sites view